jacobkap/crimebythenumbers/docs/pdf-scraping.md

 officer_shootings <- officer_shootings[officer_shootings$shooting_number != "", ]
 ```

-We will save the file for now and in the next lesson learn how to geocode the address into coordinates that allow us to plot the shootings onto a map of Philadelphia.
+We will save the file for now and in Chapter \@ref(geocoding) learn how to geocode the address into coordinates that allow us to plot the shootings onto a map of Philadelphia.

 ```r